Amit-Ashok-Swain/Android-Kick-Off/01. Installation and Setup of Android Studio/03. Tour of the Android Studio/01. Tour-1/02. res/04. values/colors-tour.md

-# The code you provided is an XML resource file typically named `colors.xml`.
+# An XML resource file typically named `colors.xml`.
 - It's used to define color resources for an Android app.
 - Let's break down the code: